isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

   <li>Aura H2O Edition 2, or&nbsp;</li>
   <li>Clara HD devices.</li>
 </ul>
-<p>Log in with your myLibrary ID via the OverDrive integration under Settings &gt; &nbsp;OverDrive on these Kobo devices to read NLB eBooks.
+<p>Log in with your myLibrary ID via the OverDrive integration under Settings &gt; &nbsp;OverDrive on these Kobo devices to read NLB's eBooks.
 Titles do not need to be available in Kobo format to be downloaded on a Kobo device.
 However, only NLB eBooks which are found in the Kobo store can be borrowed directly from these Kobo devices.
   <a href="https://help.overdrive.com/en-us/2194.htm">Read this article</a> for a step-by-step guide on how to borrow OverDrive ebooks on your Kobo device.
 </p>
-<p>For earlier models of Kobo eReaders such as those below, you will need to transfer NLB eBooks from a computer using the free Adobe Digital Editions software:</p>
+<p>For older models of Kobo eReaders such as those below, you will need to transfer NLB's eBooks from a computer using the free Adobe Digital Editions software:</p>
 <ul>
   <li>Kobo Aura</li>
   <li>Touch 2.0</li>